Biomedical Sensors Laboratory

 Our group are working on a wide range of different projects, supported by UKRI, charities and directly from industrial funders.
 Our activities include both direct research projects and PhD programmes.
 Below are example areas of current activities:

 Agriculture: We are interested in the early detection of crop infection in field, at harvest and in store, focussing on potatoes and onions.
-Also, we work on technologies to measure greenhouse gas emissions from soils.
+We are also developing technologies to measure greenhouse gas emissions from soil.

 Electronic Noses: We work on the development of the latest technologies and approaches to advancing the field of electronic noses – instruments designed to replicate human olfaction.